James Tuck (Canadian football): University career

 Tuck played for the York Lions of York University from 2010 to 2013.
 He was a linebacker his first two seasons before switching to defensive end for his last two years.
 He played in seven games for the team during his freshman year in 2010, recording 24.5 tackles and one pass breakup.
 Tuck appeared in three games for the Lions in 2011, totaling 9.5 tackles and one forced fumble.
 He started eight games for the team in 2012, accumulating 33 total tackles, 6.5 sacks, and one forced fumble.
 He won the Nobby Wirkowski Defensive MVP Trophy as the Lions' most valuable defensive player and played in the 2013 East West Bowl.
 Tuck started eight games his senior season in 2013, recording 41.5 tackles, 4.5 sacks, two pass breakups, one forced fumble and one fumble recovery.
 He again earned the Nobby Wirkowski Defensive MVP Trophy in 2013.
 He was in the Business and Society program at York.

 Professional career

 Pre-draft

-Tuck earned an invite to the CFL’s National Combine after participating in the Toronto regional combine.
+Tuck earned an invite to the CFL's National Combine after participating in the Toronto regional combine.

 Montreal Alouettes (first stint)

-Tuck was selected by the Montreal Alouettes with the 31st pick in the 2014 CFL draft.
+Tuck was selected by the Montreal Alouettes in the fourth round with the 31st pick in the 2014 CFL draft.
 He played in nine games for the Alouettes as a linebacker in 2014, totaling five special teams tackles.
 He also recorded four special teams tackles in two playoff games.
 Tuck played in five games for the team during the 2015 season, spending time at defensive end and fullback.
 He signed a one-year contract with the Alouettes on February 5, 2016.
 He was released by the Alouettes on July 2, 2016.
 He played in one game for the Alouettes in 2016.